hugemenace/resonate/docs/music-manager.md

 #### Step 2

-Create a new MusicResource.
-A MusicResource represents one track in your music bank.
-Each track requires a name, which you will use to play the music from your script(s).
+Give your new MusicBank a label and then create a new MusicTrackResource.
+A MusicTrackResource represents one track in your music bank.
+Each track requires a name, which you will use to start it from your script(s).

 ![AddMusicResource](images/add-music-resource.gif)